shailenmishra/teaching/docs/2026-1j-syllabus.md

 You're allowed late submission for any **two** assignments.
 Think of it as a lifeline.
 Be it Rough Draft, Peer Review Draft, Final Draft, reflection assignment, or a discussion post, you've a 48-hour grace period from the deadline to submit your work.
 Please remember, **you can use the lifeline only twice**, no questions asked, and within 48 hours of the official deadline.
 And once you use the lifeline, late submissions might not be accepted.

-### Submitting the Wrong File
+### Submit the Wrong File

 There will be no paper-based submission in this course.
 All your assignments will be submitted via Moodle.
 Because of the digital nature of the submission, it's your responsibility to double check that you've submitted the correct version of the assignment.
 Unless I receive the correct file by the deadline, your work will be deemed as late or not submitted.
 Also, please don't submit assignments in .pages or .wps format.

 ### Plagiarism and Academic Integrity

 Any work that you submit at any stage of the writing process---draft, thesis and outline, bibliography, discussion post, etc.---must be your own work.
 In addition, any words, ideas, or data that you borrow from other sources must be properly cited.
 Failure to do either of these can amount to plagiarism or violation of academic integrity.
 Penalties for such offenses can include major course penalties or possibly failure of the course and can result in reporting to the office of Dean of Student Life.
-For more information on this topic, please consult this link: [[https://www.swarthmore.edu/student-handbook/academic-policies#academic_misconduct]{.underline}](https://www.swarthmore.edu/student-handbook/academic-policies#academic_misconduct)
+For more information on this topic, please consult this link: [https://www.swarthmore.edu/student-handbook/academic-policies#academic_misconduct](https://www.swarthmore.edu/student-handbook/academic-policies#academic_misconduct)

-### Caveats on the Use of AI
+### Use of AI

 I am highly skeptical of AI and its capabilities when it comes to writing.
 I am still learning about AI and developing my thoughts on when and how to allow my students to use AI.
 The Writing Associates Program at Swarthmore, which oversees this course, is also in the midst of developing its policies on AI.
 But please know there's consensus among AI experts that AI technology is prone to inaccuracies, biases, and "hallucinations" that doesn't lead to a thoughtful and sophisticated academic argument, which you need to demonstrate to pass this course.
 You're allowed to use AI bots only to brainstorm on a topic and further your research but in those cases you'll have to notify me the extent to which you're using AI and why.
 If it comes to my notice that you've used the help of AI to write any part of your classwork and you haven't alerted me beforehand, then it might amount to plagiarism and I may consider reporting the case to college administration.
 But note that using any AI-based grammar or spellchecker is acceptable.

-###  For Students with Disabilities
+###  Accommodation Policy

 I want all students to have the best possible chance to succeed in this course and those include neurodiverse learners.
-If you believe you need accommodations for a disability or a chronic medical condition, please contact Student Disability Services via email at [[studentdisabilityservices@swarthmore.edu]{.underline}](mailto:studentdisabilityservices@swarthmore.edu) to arrange an appointment to discuss your needs.
+If you believe you need accommodations for a disability or a chronic medical condition, please contact Student Disability Services via email at [studentdisabilityservices@swarthmore.edu](mailto:studentdisabilityservices@swarthmore.edu) to arrange an appointment to discuss your needs.
 As appropriate, the office will issue students with documented disabilities or medical conditions a formal Accommodations Letter.
 Since accommodations require early planning and are not retroactive, please contact Student Disability Services as soon as possible.
-For details about the accommodations process, [[visit the Student Disability Services website]{.underline}](https://www.swarthmore.edu/office-academic-success/welcome-to-student-disability-services).
+For details about the accommodations process, [visit the Student Disability Services website](https://www.swarthmore.edu/office-academic-success/welcome-to-student-disability-services).
 You are also welcome to contact me, your instructor, privately to discuss your academic needs.
 However, all disability-related accommodations must be arranged, in advance, through Student Disability Services.

 ### Sexual Misconduct & Title IX

 As a Swarthmore employee, I'm required by law to report any disclosures of sexual assault or harassment to the Title IX Coordinator.
 These reports are private, but must include identifiable information about the victim.
 The reporting will include the date, time, location (on or off-campus) of assault, and whether or not the victim and/or perpetrator are Swarthmore students.
 Once the Title IX Coordinator receives a report, they will send the victim information about support and resources, and invite them to come in for assistance.
 While the College has an obligation to reach out to provide resources and assess campus safety, the victim is not required to participate in a meeting or possible investigation.
-More specific information and resources are available at [[Sexual Harassment/Assault Resources & Education]{.underline}](https://www.swarthmore.edu/share/).
+More specific information and resources are available at [Sexual Harassment/Assault Resources & Education](https://www.swarthmore.edu/share/).

 ### Other Campus Resources

 Swarthmore provides a range of resources for your personal excellence, well-being, and academic success.
 Please avail of these resources/services to succeed in this course and your academic career.
 If there is any source you're aware of that you think your peers will benefit from but not listed here, please suggest them here using the comment feature.

-- For student advising, campus resources, and overall academic success, please contact the [[Office of Academic Success]{.underline}](https://www.swarthmore.edu/office-academic-success).
+- For student advising, campus resources, and overall academic success, please contact the [Office of Academic Success](https://www.swarthmore.edu/office-academic-success).
-- For your overall health and well-being contact [[Student Health and Wellness]{.underline}](https://www.swarthmore.edu/student-health-and-wellness) services.
+- For your overall health and well-being contact [Student Health and Wellness](https://www.swarthmore.edu/student-health-and-wellness) services.
-- For counseling services and mental health support, please contact [[Counseling and Psychological Services (CAPS)]{.underline}](https://www.swarthmore.edu/counseling-and-psychological-services).
+- For counseling services and mental health support, please contact [Counseling and Psychological Services (CAPS)](https://www.swarthmore.edu/counseling-and-psychological-services).
 They provide 24/7 support services through a variety of communication modes.
-- For sexual assault and domestic violence crisis, contact [[Violence Prevention Educator and Survivor Advocate]{.underline}](https://www.swarthmore.edu/student-health/violence-prevention-educator-and-survivor-advocate).
+- For sexual assault and domestic violence crisis, contact [Violence Prevention Educator and Survivor Advocate](https://www.swarthmore.edu/student-health/violence-prevention-educator-and-survivor-advocate).
-- To find assistance for drug and alcohol challenges, contact [[Alcohol and Other Drug Counseling & Support]{.underline}](https://www.swarthmore.edu/student-health/alcohol-and-other-drug-counseling-support).
+- To find assistance for drug and alcohol challenges, contact [Alcohol and Other Drug Counseling & Support](https://www.swarthmore.edu/student-health/alcohol-and-other-drug-counseling-support).
-- To support and be part of a vibrant and inclusive campus community, know more about the [[Black Cultural Center]{.underline}](https://www.swarthmore.edu/black-cultural-center), [[Interfaith Center]{.underline}](https://www.swarthmore.edu/interfaith-center), [[Intercultural Center]{.underline}](https://www.swarthmore.edu/hormel-nguyen-intercultural-center), [[LGBTQ+ digital resources]{.underline}](https://www.swarthmore.edu/lgbtq), [[Women\'s Resource Center (WRC)]{.underline}](https://www.swarthmore.edu/womens-resource-center), and [Office of Inclusive Excellence and Community Development (IECD)](https://www.swarthmore.edu/diversity-inclusion-and-community-development).
+- To support and be part of a vibrant and inclusive campus community, know more about the [Black Cultural Center](https://www.swarthmore.edu/black-cultural-center), [Interfaith Center](https://www.swarthmore.edu/interfaith-center), [Intercultural Center](https://www.swarthmore.edu/hormel-nguyen-intercultural-center), [LGBTQ+ digital resources](https://www.swarthmore.edu/lgbtq), [Women\'s Resource Center (WRC)](https://www.swarthmore.edu/womens-resource-center), and [Office of Inclusive Excellence and Community Development (IECD)](https://www.swarthmore.edu/diversity-inclusion-and-community-development).

 ### Important: Out-of-class Expectation